hounaine/chessvaluejs/README.md

 # chessvaluejs
-The purpose of this analisis is to determine instantly the value of a piece.
-This is to help creating a new AI chess engine based on new concepts.
+The purpose of this analisis is to determine instantly the value of a piece and the values of all pieces.
+This will help player choose inmediate best moves and next best moves.
+This isalso will help creating a new AI chess engine based on new concepts.